(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Diarrhea

 Nausea and vomiting within a half-hour after swallowing barium are the more prevalent side effects.
-But overly adverse reactions aren’t common, so if you have strong or persistent side effects after the test, tell your care team.
-Let them know immediately if you have any of these potentially serious side effects:
+But overly adverse reactions aren’t common, so if the patient has strong or persistent side effects after the test, tell the care team.
+Let them know immediately about any of these potentially serious side effects:

 Understanding results